 If you are interested in hip physiotherapy and would like to try this before considering surgery, you can refer yourself to any of our physiotherapy departments, without needing a reference from your GP.
 Call us on 0141 300 5009 to get started.
 If the physiotherapist you see thinks that you would better benefit from another treatment, whether instead of or alongside their sessions, they can directly refer you to one of our experienced orthopaedic consultants.

 If the forms of pain relief listed above do not effectively alleviate your joint pain symptoms, it might be time to speak with an orthopaedic surgeon to discuss the possibility of having hip replacement surgery.

-The cost of hip resurfacing surgery ranges from £14,625*
+The cost of hip resurfacing surgery starts from £14,625*

-The cost of complex hip replacement surgery ranges is £16,550*
+The cost of complex hip replacement surgery starts from £16,550*

 Our fixed-price packages include the cost of your surgery and all appropriate aftercare appointments.
 However, any pre-surgery diagnostic tests and your consultant’s outpatient appointment consultation fee are charged separately.

 Our flexible payment options help you spread the cost of your payment across a time period that suits you.
 We offer fixed-term monthly payment plans over one to five years with no deposit required.
 If you decide to pay over 10 months, you will pay interest-free.
 If you are paying for a longer period, you will pay 14.9% APR.